Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 James P. Zallie - Ingredion, Inc.

-I think, traditionally, we work to get new product briefs from customers and we back-end (29:55) monitor our win rates, for example, with customers, what our pipeline for new innovative projects are.
-So, we've got a very healthy pipeline and monitor that on a regular basis, on a customer by customer basis.
+I think, traditionally, we work to get new product briefs from customers, and we back-end monitor our win rates, for example, with customers, what our pipeline for new innovative projects are.
+So, we've got a very healthy pipeline and monitor that on a regular basis, on a customer-by-customer basis.
 So, we're feeling pretty good right now about the work that we're doing with customers from a standpoint of the richness of the pipeline.

 Ilene S. Gordon - Ingredion, Inc.